Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 (b) Types and Quantity of Aggregate

-The strength of concrete depends upon the strength of aggregates.
-The low quality of aggregate reduces the strength of concrete.
-The quantity of aggregate also affects the properties of hardened concrete.
-At constant cement content, the higher amount of aggregate reduces the concrete strength.
-The shape and grading of aggregate play a major role as far as the strength of concrete is concerned.
+The quantity of aggregate also affects the hardened concrete’s properties.
+At constant cement content, a higher aggregate content reduces concrete strength.
+The shape and grading of aggregate play a major role in determining concrete strength.

 Also Read: The Best Construction Management Schools Right Now